OpenEvalProject/evals/manuscripts/elife-39856/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/39856/elife-39856-fig5-v2.jpg)

 **Figure 5.:** (A) Variants showing age-specific effects; (B) Variants showing sex-specific effects.
 Panel titles show the gene, cluster of genes, or cytogenetic band in close proximity to the index lifespan variant, with this variant and lifespan-increasing allele in parentheses.
 Beta – loge(protection ratio) for 1 copy of effect allele in self in the age band (i.e. 2 x observed due to 50% kinship).
 Note the varying scale of y-axis across panels.
 Age range: the range of ages over which beta was estimated.
 Sex p – nominal P value for association of effect size with sex.
-Age p – nominal P value for association of effect size with age.10.7554/eLife.39856.019Figure 5—source data 1.At or near – Gene, cluster of genes, or cytogenetic band in close proximity to lead variant.
-Variant – rsID, longevity allele.
-Parent – Parent.
-Age range – Lower limit to upper limit of age in analysis.
-N – Number of lives used for the analysis (e.g. a parent aged 55 contributed to analysis of 40–50 and 50–60, but not 60–70).
-Deaths – Number of deaths within the age range.
-Beta – loge(protection ratio) for 1 copy of effect allele in self in the age band (i.e. 2 x observed due to kin cohort method).
-SE – Standard error.
-Z – Test statistic for test of H0.
-P – P value of two sided test of association.10.7554/eLife.39856.020Figure 5—source data 2.At or near – Gene, cluster of genes, or cytogenetic band in close proximity to lead variant.
-Variant – rsID, longevity allele.
-Beta – Moderator effect estimate of sex (categorical variable, being male) or age (ordinal variable, mean age in age band) on lead SNP effect on lifespan.
-SE – Standard error.
-P – P value for association of SNP lifespan effect size with age or sex.
-Q – Benjamini-Hochberg FDR-corrected P value.
-Bolded lines contain sex or age-specific effects passing a 5% FDR threshold.
+Age p – nominal P value for association of effect size with age.

 Independent of age, lead variants near APOE and PSORS1C3 also show an effect (lnHR) of 0.036; 0.038 greater in women (95% CI 0.013–0.059; 0.019–0.056, respectively), compared to men (Figure 5B).
 Notably, the SNP near ZW10, which was identified by Pilling et al. (2017) in fathers, and which replicated in LifeGen fathers, may affect men and women equally (95% CI years gained per effect allele, men 0.17–0.42, women 0.04–0.31), as measured in our meta-analysis of UK Biobank and LifeGen.

-## Causal genes and methylation sites
+### Causal genes and methylation sites

 We used SMR-HEIDI to look for causal effects of gene expression or changes in methylation on lifespan within the 24 loci discovered or replicated in our study.
 Using blood eQTL summary statistics from two studies (Westra et al., 2013; Lloyd-Jones et al., 2017), we suggest causal roles for expression of PSRC1, SESN1, SH2B3, PSMA4, FURIN, FES, and KANK2 at 5% FDR (Supplementary file 1).
 GTEx tissue-wide expression data suggests further roles for 16 genes across 24 tissues, especially FES (nine tissues), PMS2P3 (six tissues) and PSORS1C1 (four tissues).
 Methylation data reveals roles for 44 CpG sites near nine loci, especially near the PSORS1C3 locus (21 sites), APOE locus (nine sites), and HLA-DQA1 locus (four sites) (Supplementary file 2).

 We next used SOJO to perform conditional analysis on the same loci to find additional independent variants associated with lifespan.
 We find substantial allelic heterogeneity in several association intervals and identify an additional 335 variants, which increase out-of-sample explained variance from 0.095% to 0.169% (78% increase).
 CELSR2/PSRC1, KCNK3, HLA-DQA1, LPA, ZW10, FURIN/FES, and APOE are amongst the most heterogeneous loci with at least 25 variants per locus showing independent effects (Supplementary file 3).

-## Disease and lifespan
+### Disease and lifespan

 We next sought to understand the link between our lifespan variants and disease.
 We looked up known associations with our top hits and proxies (r2 > 0.6) in the GWAS catalog (MacArthur et al., 2017) and PhenoScanner (Staley et al., 2016), excluding loci identified in iGWAS as these used disease associations to build the effect priors.
 We also excluded trait associations discovered solely in UK Biobank, as the overlap with our sample could result in spurious association due to correlations between morbidity and mortality.
 Under these restrictions, we find alleles which increase lifespan associate with a reduction in cardiometabolic, autoimmune, smoking-related, and neuropsychiatric disease and their disease risk factors (Table 1, Table 1—source data 3).
 None of the loci show any association with cancer other than lung cancer.